An official statement from Zellis on coronavirus.

 ii.
 Changes to Republic of Ireland legislation

 On 15th March, the government announced the Employer COVID-19 Refund Scheme to allow employers to make a payment to workers who were temporarily laid off.
-This has subsequently been superseded by the Temporary Wage Subsidy Scheme, which is expected to last for 12 weeks from 26th March 2020, and provides for a significant increase on the €203 per employee payment that previously applied.
+This has subsequently been superseded by the Temporary Wage Subsidy Scheme, which is expected to last for 12 weeks from 26th March 2020, and provides for a significant increase in the €203 per employee payment that previously applied.
+The wage subsidy scheme will be operated by Revenue, rather than the Department of Employment Affairs and Social Protection, and enables employees, whose employers are affected by the pandemic, to receive financial support directly from their employer.

 Further information relating to the wage subsidy scheme and how to register can be found on the Revenue website.